Modern Public Administration Paradigms

 3. Focus on fact

 4. Continuous improvement (KAIZEN: KAI = change & ZEN = improvement); in KAIZEN has a circle.
-That named is PDCA.
+That name is PDCA.
 PDCA = Plan, Do, Check & Act

 5. Everybody participation